stulp/dmpbbo/README.md

 + run the optimization of DMPs **on a real robot**.
 In this case, go right ahead to <a href="demos/robot/"><b>demos/robot/</b></a>.
 Reading the tutorials and inspecting demos beforehand will help to understand demos/robot.

-+ want to contribute.
++ want to develop and contribute.
 If you want to delve deeper into the functionality of the code, the **doxygen documentation of the API** is for you.
 See the [INSTALL.md](INSTALL.md) on how to generate it.

-# How?

-How to install the libraries/binaries/documentation is described in [INSTALL.md](INSTALL.md)

 # Why?